• Skip to primary navigation

 Jump to Recipe Print Recipe

 Looking for romantic meals for two that won’t take you all day to make?
-Try my Shrimp Cannelloni that has a short cut so you can spend more time with your love and not in the kitchen.
+Try my shrimp cannelloni which has a shortcut so you can spend more time with your love and not in the kitchen.

 Shrimp Cannelloni | Bottom Left of the Mitten